biojppm/c4conf/README.md

 After c4conf finishes with the configuration tree, you can visit the tree and read its values using any of the deserialization mechanisms available in [rapidyaml](https://github.com/biojppm/rapidyaml).
 See the [rapidyaml documentation here](https://rapidyaml.docsforge.com/), in particular the [rapidyaml quickstart](https://rapidyaml.docsforge.com/master/getting-started/#quick-start).

-c4conf follows the same design principles of [rapidyaml](https://github.com/biojppm/rapidyaml) (low latency, full control of allocations and error behaviors, no dependency on the STL), and is extensively tested in the same compilers/platforms where [rapidyaml](https://github.com/biojppm/rapidyaml) is tested.
+c4conf follows the same design principles of [rapidyaml](https://github.com/biojppm/rapidyaml) (low latency, full control of allocations and error behaviors, no dependency on the STL).
+It is written in C++11, and is extensively tested in the same compilers/platforms where [rapidyaml](https://github.com/biojppm/rapidyaml) is tested.

 ### Sample code